DCtheTall/twilly/README.md

 and can be used later to retrieve metadata about the action in later actions.

-The last thing we need to do is add the `twilly` middleware to the Express app.
+The last thing we need to do is add the `twilly` function to the Express app.
 This is done below:

 ```javascript